-I think getting over a guy you never actually had is harder than getting over a breakup.
+I think getting over a guy you never actually dated is harder than getting over a breakup.
 At least with someone you were in a relationship with, you were there.
 You lived it, you experienced the breakdown of the relationship, the disconnection, the fights, the pain, and whatever else went into you both calling it quits.
 When it’s a guy you never really had, well all you have are the thoughts of what could have been.
 And that vision can’t ever come to fruition because he doesn’t want it to.

 And you don’t get it.
-You think he’s great, you like him, you enjoy spending time with him, how does he not feel the same way?
+You think he’s great, you like him, and you enjoy spending time with him, how does he not feel the same way?
 You’re left mourning the loss of the potential of what could have been, and that is almost more painful than mourning a reality that has been.

 I’ve lived through this sort of thing many a time, but the most shocking was a guy we’ll call Jack.
 We “met” through an online dating site and exchanged lengthy messages for about a month.
 He lived in LA, but like me, he works for himself and has a flexible schedule so the distance wasn’t such an issue.